smt970913/ConMED-RL/README.md

    ```
 3. Start with example notebooks for MIMIC-IV datasets

-#### For Clinical Decision Support:
+#### For Clinical Decision Support (Demo):
 1. Follow **Method 2** (Local Installation)
 2. Run the web application:
    ```bash
    cd CDM-Software
    python web_application_demo.py
    ```
-3. Access the application at `http://localhost:5000`
+3. Access the demo at `http://localhost:5000`
-4. Refer to `CDM-Software/DEPLOYMENT_GUIDE.md` for detailed deployment instructions
+4. Refer to `CDM-Software/DEPLOYMENT_GUIDE.md` for detailed demo setup instructions

+**Note**: This is a demonstration version only.
+See the Software Module section for limitations and future deployment plans.

 #### For Custom Development:
 1. Follow **Method 1** (PyPI Installation) for quick setup